 Pressing flowers from my garden is a pastime that I've enjoyed throughout the years.
 By using different flowers and arranging various combinations and designs, I discovered that each pressed plant possesses a unique artistic quality, which is why I always look forward to the new gardening season to discover what nature will inspire.
 My artwork, hopefully, recreates a flower's place in the garden, swaying in the breeze or standing tall and proud.
 The background papers are selected to complement the colors and textures of the botanicals.

 Pressing flowers is a more traditonal type of preservation that was very popular in Victorian times.
 Although many flowers press well, there are always a few that do not.
 Full roses, poms, spires, and trumpet-shaped flowers (callas, lilies) cannot be pressed.
 I experimented with a different method of preservation for these full-shaped flowers using silica, a chemical drying agent.
 The results were amazing as they were perfectly preserved, color and shape.
-This type of preservation results in a more contemporary artwork or keepsake that is displayed in a shadowbox with an approximate depth of 2-3 inches, depending on the size of the flowers.
-This additional method of preservation changed my pastime to a career.
-Petal 'n Fern Impressions was started in 2011 and I have been preserving flowers ever since!
+This type of preservation results in a more contemporary artwork or keepsake that is displayed in a shadowbox, a basket, or a glass container.

-Flowers, from any occasion (wedding, anniversary, birthday, prom, funeral or memorial services, etc), can be preserved.
-As long as the flowers are fresh, they can be pressed for a traditional keepsake or preserved in silica for a more contemporary look.
-The preserved flowers can also be packaged (pressed flowers) or boxed (silica-preserved flowers) for safekeeping to enjoy for many years to come.
+Flowers can be preserved well as long as they are fresh.
+They can be pressed for a traditional look or preserved in silica for a more contemporary look.
+Preserved flowers may also be packaged (pressed flowers) or boxed (silica-preserved flowers) for safekeeping to enjoy for many years to come.

 My pressed botanical art has been on exhibit at Tower Hill Botanic Garden, Boylston, MA; at Garden in the Woods, Framingham, MA; at the now-closed Westboro Gallery in Westboro, MA; and at ongoing exhibits presented by the Artist Guild of Shrewsbury (a member since 2006).